pracsol/ModernDiskQueue/README.md

 ## Transactions
 Each session is a transaction.
 Any Enqueues or Dequeues will be rolled back when the session is disposed unless you call `session.FlushAsync()`.
-Data will only be visible between threads once it has been flushed.
+Data will only be visible between threads once it has been flushed (similar to a database commit).
-Each flush incurs a performance penalty.
+Each flush incurs a performance penalty due to disk I/O and fsync.
 By default, each flush is persisted to disk before continuing.
 You can get more speed at a safety cost by setting `queue.ParanoidFlushing = false;`.
 Additionally, the transaction log will get cleaned up of unnecessary operations (e.g. dequeued items) each time the queue itself is disposed if `TrimTransactionLogOnDispose` is set to true.
 This is the default behaviour.
 Because the trimming of the transaction log involves disk IO, there is a performance penalty each time this operation happens.

-Each instance of a `PersistentQueue` has it's own settings for flush levels and corruption behaviour.
+Each instance of a `PersistentQueue` has its own settings for flush levels and corruption behaviour.
 You can set these individually after creating an instance.

 For example, if performance is more important than crash safety:
 ```csharp